 - Display settings (Welcome screen, goodbye screen, system test screen, units, tyre pressure, languages)

 - Backseat reminder (after shutting the engine, car will remind to check backseat)

 - EyeSight (Indicators when detecting car in front, alert if car moves in front, cruise-control acceleration settings, select right/left side traffic)

 - RAB – Reverse Automatic Braking (Sound alert, automatic braking)

-- Car Settings (Keyless entry, back window heating, interior lights, lane change signal, door mirror settings)
+- Car Settings (Keyless entry, rear window heating, interior lights, lane change signal, door mirror settings)

 - Restore Default Settings

 From this menu I changed warning level sound to minimum and then from the EyeSight menu indicatod when detecting car in front.
 At default setting there will be a green square in the HUD when EyeSight detects and follows car in front of you.
 I found that unnecessary information, so I disabled it.

 This is interesting display.
 There is settings available but also short quick guide screen.
 Which can be displayed only when entering first to the screen seen below and then pressing “info” button on the steering wheel.
 Multi Function Display includes following sub menus: